Tomas Bata University in Zlín

 Short Biography

-Jan Kalenda is Associate Professor of adult education and head of PhD studies at the Faculty of Humanities (FH), Tomas Bata University (TBU), with extensive managerial and research skills.
-Between 2017 and 2022, he served as TBU´s vice-rector for educational activities and quality management.
+Jan Kalenda is Associate Professor of adult education and head of the Reserch Centre of the the Faculty of Humanities (FoH) Tomas Bata University in Zlín (TBU), with extensive managerial and research skills.
+Between 2017 and 2022, he served as vice-rector for educational activities and quality management.
 He was responsible for implementing new standards for higher education institutions at TBU and developing its quality assurance system, including obtaining national and European (EUA) accreditation for TBU.
 He was appointed to this function as one of the youngest academics in the Czech Republic.
 In this role, he led several large-scale projects from the EU funds with a cumulative budget of over €25 million.
-Since the beginning of his job contract at TBU, he has been honoured three times as the best employee of the FH, TBU.
+Since the beginning of his job contract at TBU, he has been honoured three times as the best employee of the FoH, TBU.
+After the end of this administrative tenure, he spent the academic year 2022/2023 as a Fulbright fellow at the University of California, Los Angeles.
+As a researcher, he has participated in many scientific projects focusing on adult education and learning related policy, supported by the Czech Science Agency (GAČR), Slovakia Science Agency (VEGA), European Training Foundation (ETF), CEDEFOP, or ERASMUS plus from the European Commission.
+For fifteen years, he has been actively involved in research on lifelong learning.

 Research Profile